 Dakota County Community Development Agency (CDA)

-You must meet income guidelines.
-Income limits are set by the U.S. Department of Housing and Urban Development (HUD).
-Income guidelines can be found on the HUD website.
-Check with the property management for specific income limits.
+Applicants must meet Income guidelines set by the U.S. Department of Housing and Urban Development (HUD).

 Other Services or resources

 Taxonomy Terms Used: Clicking a taxonomy term from the list below launches a new search.

 A federally-supported, tenant-based housing program administered by local housing authorities that provides assistance in the form of vouchers that enable income-eligible families to find and lease approved privately owned housing where the landlord has agreed to enter into a contract with the housing authority and/or finance agency.
 Tenant-based assistance provides rental subsidies that move with a household into any qualifying housing within a certain area.
 The housing can be (and often is) private housing that may not have been built with the intention of accepting solely low-income tenants, but if the quality and cost of the unit fall within a specified range, it may qualify.
 Eligible households pay approximately 30% to 40% of their adjusted gross income for rent and the housing authority subsidizes the balance.

 City, county, or state housing offices that provide information about eligibility for and vacancies in the subsidized housing properties that are under their jurisdiction.
 Housing authorities accept Section 8 applications, provide Section 8 vouchers, make approved Section 8 rental payments and administer public housing communities while in certain rural areas, the housing finance agency may play this role.

 YB-8000Older Adults Definition

 Individuals who are age 50, 55, 60, 62 or 65 or older depending on the minimum age for qualifying as an older adult which varies by program.